 Selections from Jefferson, Douglass, Crevecoeur, Boone, Emerson, Thoreau.

-Stories, novels, and essays by Willa Cather, Jane Smiley, Jon Krakauer, Wendell Berry, Michael Pollan.
+Stories, novels, and essays by Willa Cather, Jane Smiley, Charles Chesnutt, Michael Pollan, and others.

 Frequent short responses and a research paper.

 This course fulfills the English Department's research seminar requirement for senior thesis writers.
 This course also contributes to the English major American Literature and Theory and Literary Forms concentrations and is eligible for credit towards the Environmental Studies Certificate.
 In keeping with all these designations, students will undertake a research project, whose subject may be drawn from American literature or the broader fields of American culture or environmental studies.